What is Culture?

 Significant Sets

-You can set up a line representing all the possible experiences humans
+You can set up a line representing all the possible experiences

-can have in common.
+humans can have in common.
 You will find the significant sets of experiences

 bunching up at different places along that line.
 Many times, these sets

 of experiences are not consciously chosen.
-People adapt to changes in weather
+People adapt to changes in

-or move to new terrain due to famine, war or overpopulation.
+weather or move to new terrain due to famine, war or overpopulation.

-The actions necessary in making these vital adaptations lead to changes
+The actions necessary in making these vital adaptations lead to

 The new expectations and new demands to adapt lead to the ”bunching”